mrstmcpp/GradleUsingCLI/GradleLesson/Readme.md

     }
 }
 ```
-Also add below code if we imported some extra packages i.e. dependencies
+Also add below code if we imported some extra packages i.e. .
+This is called FatJar...
+Search on StackOverflow...

 ```agsl
 jar {